2025

 JUDGES

-Sasha Razor is a screenwriter and lecturer in Germanic and Slavic Studies and Film and Media Studies at UC Santa Barbara.
+is a lecturer in Germanic and Slavic Studies and Film and Media Studies at UC Santa Barbara.
 She earned her PhD in Slavic Languages and Literatures from UCLA in 2020, with a dissertation focused on Soviet screenwriting in the 1920s and 1930s.
+Her research interests include avant-garde cinema and literature, Belarusian and Ukrainian culture, migration and diaspora studies.

 Michelson produced few films including the feature film "Sonhos de Peixe," which won award at the Cannes Film Festival in 2006.